Should you visit the dog park? Pros and cons of off-leash play spaces

 Contagious illnesses and parasites can spread in heavily trafficked areas

 Diseases and parasites spread well in heavily trafficked areas, especially in warm climates and when wet ground is involved.
-While this is a risk any time we take our dogs out into public — much like how we ask our own immune systems to fight a slew of unseen bugs whenever we leave the house! — it’s particularly high in crowded spots and those that aren’t regularly cleaned.
+While this is a risk any time we take our dogs out into public—much like how we ask our own immune systems to fight a slew of unseen bugs whenever we leave the house—it’s particularly high in crowded spots and those that aren’t regularly cleaned.

 Unfortunately, many traditional dog parks fit that bill perfectly.